-Taking into account that linear bearings are primarily made of carbon steel for high load capacities and machinability, the solutions for these environments can seem to be quite limited, with the best alternative being costly design compromises to minimize risk and maximize safety.
-But with the right coating or plating material, it is possible to use standard linear motion components and systems even in the most severe conditions.
+Taking into account that linear bearings are primarily made of carbon steel for high load capacities and machinability, the solutions for these environments can seem to be quite limited.
+The best alternative includes design compromises to minimize risk and maximize safety.
+But with the right plating or coating material, just like this black oxide product coating or these internal tubular coatings, it is possible to use standard linear motion components and systems even in the most severe conditions.
 To help you navigate the range of solutions, we take a look at five common plating and coating options.

 Thin Dense Chrome

 Thin dense chrome (TDC) is a type of hard chrome plating which is deposited via a highly controlled electroplating process.
 It provides a very hard, very dense coating, and because the surface finish is nodular, it provides excellent wear properties and very low friction.
 TDC plating resists most organic and inorganic compounds, with the exception of sulfuric and hydrochloric acids.
 Offered by several companies under proprietary trade names, TDC has been approved for use on equipment by the USDA and the FDA.